Fully coupled functional equations for the quark sector of QCD: External input and self-consistent renormalization

 which are fully compatible with earlier SDE and fRG considerations.
-Note that the value of the coupling at $\mu=M_Z$ obtained in this setup is $\alpha_s(M_Z)=0.16$.
-The deviation from the standard value $\alpha_{s,\textrm{phys}}(M_Z) \approx 0.12$ is due to the presence of only three active flavours in our analysis.
+The coincidence of the couplings for both procedures \textit{(i)} and \textit{(ii)} is a further non-trivial consistency check of the present RG scheme, and corroborates the correct implementation of the MOM${}^2$ scheme in the present SDE approach, for more details see \app{app:RG-schemes}.
+The value of the coupling at the scale $M_Z$ obtained in this setup is $\alpha_s(M_Z)=0.14$.
+The deviation from the standard value $\alpha_{s,\textrm{phys}}(M_Z) \approx 0.118$ is due to the presence of only three active flavours in our analysis and the modifications in the present scheme in comparison to the standard MOM scheme.

+In \app{app:MOM2-MOM} we discuss in detail the mapping between the present MOM${}^2$ results to MOM results, in particular for the running quark-gluon coupling and $\Lambda_{\textrm{QCD}}$, see \eq{eq:MOM2toMOM}, \eq{eq:MOMLambda+zs}, \eq{eq:alphaMOMp} and \fig{fig:Couplingcomp}.
+For the details, we refer the reader to this Appendix.
+Here we only quote results for the running coupling in the MOM scheme at selected momenta, $p=4.3, 40$\,GeV, together with the respective $\Lambda_{\textrm{QCD}}$,